Lapušnik prison camp

-Lapušnik or Llapushnik prison camp was a detention camp (also referred to as a prison) that was operated by the Kosovo Liberation Army, an Albanian militant organization, near the city of Glogovac in central Kosovo during the Kosovo War.
+Lapušnik prison camp was a detention camp (also referred to as a prison) that was operated by the Kosovo Liberation Army, an Albanian militant organization, near the city of Drenas in central Kosovo during the Kosovo War.
 It was operational in early 1998 and inmates were subject to intimidation, imprisonment, violence and murder.
 The victims were both Serbs and Albanians.